17 Major Healthcare Technology Trends of 2022

 As of late 2021, other promising formulas have also been discovered as the result of AI-enhanced lab experimenting, including some potential cures for rare and highly dangerous diseases.

 Many innovative projects use AI and machine learning methodologies to augment chemical experiments and medical drug research, including molecule modeling and simulation of chemical reactions under multi-factor environments.

 This approach allows scientists to minimize costly onsite experiments with reagents and hi-tech lab equipment because many experiments can be conducted virtually.
 It also speeds up the discovery of fundamental scientific breakthroughs.

 More projects like this are anticipated in the future.
 If you are interested in a custom software solution for pharmaceuticals or biotech facilities, including pharmacy inventory and documentation management, medical drug shipping, and delivery tracking, please make sure to contact us at TATEEDA GLOBAL for a free consultation.

 Robotics to Automate Hospital Workflows

-In 2021, startups worldwide will invest more than $400 million in the development of AI projects, including different kinds of robotic systems, potentially allowing them to cut the cost of hiring qualified hospital staff.
+In 2022, startups worldwide will invest hundreds of millions in the development of AI projects, including different kinds of robotic systems, potentially allowing them to cut the cost of hiring qualified hospital staff.